 - Complete and Pass a State Approved Initial EMT class.

-- Complete and Pass the National Registry of EMT cognitive exam
+- Complete and Pass the National Registry EMT cognitive exam.

 - Online digital access to Jones and Bartlett AAOS EMT 11th Edition

 - Digital Copy of AAOS 11th edition EMT text (paper text can be purchased for an additional fee)